 - In addition to matching the logo and colour scheme of the invoice to your brand, Stripe Billing now lets you add memos, footers, and custom fields to your invoices.

 - Sequential and unique invoice numbers can be customised with a customer prefix.

 - Credit notes can be issued to refund an invoice or reduce the amount owed.

 - Invoices can now be sent in 13 different languages: French, German, Spanish, Italian, Dutch, Danish, Swedish, Finnish, Norwegian, Hebrew, Arabic, and Japanese, as well as English.

 Collect and report on VAT without leaving the Dashboard

 We’ve added a new tax rates feature to help businesses collect the right amount of tax and remit it to the government.

 You can now create inclusive or exclusive tax rates for VAT, GST, and US sales tax for different jurisdictions.
 These tax rates can then be applied to individual invoice line items, invoice subtotals, or all of the invoices for a subscription.
 Invoices can also now display the customer’s tax ID and Stripe Billing now automatically validates EU VAT numbers to make sure they are correct.
 As you’d expect, CSV reports detailing which tax rates were applied and how much tax was collected can be downloaded from the Dashboard.

-To get started with Stripe Billing, visit the quickstart guide—you can use all of these new features either from the Dashboard or via the API.
+To get started with Stripe Billing, visit the overview—you can use all of these new features either from the Dashboard or via the API.
 If you’re already using Stripe Billing and want to learn more about updating your integration to be SCA-ready, we’ve put together a short migration guide.

 We’ll continue to add more features to Stripe Billing to help you manage the complexity of running a global business.